silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/Field_types/04_GridField.md

 $gridField->setConfig($config);

 // Same as GridFieldConfig_RecordViewer with the addition of
 // ..
+GridField_ActionMenu::create(),
+// ..
 GridFieldAddNewButton::create(),
 // ..
 GridFieldEditButton::create(),
 // ..
 GridFieldDeleteAction::create()
+// and without the GridFieldViewButton
 ```

 ### GridFieldConfig_RelationEditor